yoctoalex/eap_lab/README.rst

 As you can see, the endpoint belongs to North America, US East (N. Virginia) and is deployed on Amazon AWS.

-`d)` The system will ask you to provide a SSL/TLS certificate.
+`d)` The system will ask you to provide an SSL/TLS certificate.
 Let’s tick “I will provide certificate details later” and **Save & Continue**.

 .. figure:: _figures/99.png